Shamistanh/Tinder-Step-Project/readme.md

 Password: first

-This code also has deployed to Heroku:
+This code has been deployed to Heroku:
 heroku link: https://tranquil-shore-61550.herokuapp.com/